 It can help to find a general contractor that specializes in your project.
 Check around for those with experience.
 You want someone who knows your project.
 Even if the general contractor doesn’t specialize, it’s still possible to work with a general contractor who knows how to work with specialists.
 Find out who the contractor plans to hire, and find out whether these sub-contractors are specialists.

 Get Estimates in Writing

-Once you have chosen a general contractor, you need a detailed contract.
-This contract should include the work that will be done, as well as information on the rates and costs involved.
 In some cases, it might be possible to stipulate a cost cap on the project.
 Your contract should also include your responsibilities.
 You need to know what you are responsible for, as well as what the contractor will accomplish.

-5. Use Your Gut
+Listen to Your Gut

 If you want to know about someone, one of the best ways is to look him or her in the eye.
 This is especially true if you are doing business.
 While you can’t always avoid being swindled this way, meeting with potential contractors can help you get a gut feeling about them.
 If you have doubts about someone, don’t hire him or her.
 Instead, hire a general contractor that you feel you can trust.
 Meeting the contractors, and watching how they conduct themselves as they look at your project area, can give you a good feel for what to expect.